 - regulations set up by countries along your travel route

 Note that these rules may not be in sync or well aligned.
-Make sure to fulfil all requirements.
+Make sure to fulfill all requirements.
 That usually means fulfilling the strictest criteria.

 We are aware that this is a demanding situation for our participants and academic partners, especially for those travelling to Lindau from countries outside the EU.
-Still, we hope that most of our invited young scientists and young economists will be able to come to Lindau and participate in the meetings in person.
+Still, we hope that most of our invited young economists will be able to come to Lindau and participate in the meeting in person.

-At this stage, the 2022 Lindau Meetings are planned to take place as in-person events under the so called “2G plus” rules.
+At this stage, the 7th Lindau Meeting on Economic Sciences is planned to take place as in-person event under the so called “2G plus” rules.
 “2G” stands for the German words “geimpft” or “genesen” (vaccinated or recovered) and “plus” says that additionally a COVID-19 testing strategy is required.
-This means that access to any of the Lindau Meeting events will only be permitted for individuals who are either fully vaccinated against the SARS-CoV-2 virus according to the EU vaccination regulations or have recovered from a certified COVID-19 infection, and in addition take regular SARS-CoV-2 antigen/PCR tests.
+This means that access to any of the Lindau Meeting events will only be permitted for individuals who are either fully vaccinated against the SARS-CoV-2 virus according to the below regulations or have recovered from a certified COVID-19 infection, and in addition take regular SARS-CoV-2 antigen/PCR tests.
 The Lindau Meetings will provide free SARS-CoV-2 antigen tests as required.

 The following COVID-19 rules for in-person participation in the Lindau Meeting will apply in any case, regardless of changes in any of the other types of regulations.
 Specifically, even if requirements to enter Germany should become less strict, the rules for in-person participation in the Lindau Meeting will still stay in place.